cainam/home-cluster-deployment/ansible/README.md

  provisioner: kubernetes.io/no-provisioner # indicates that this StorageClass does not support automatic provisioning
  volumeBindingMode: WaitForFirstConsumer
  reclaimPolicy: Retain
+- migrate prometheus-server volume to longhorn
+- split zigbee2mqtt to have config on gluster and db on longhorn
+- the longhorn disk should be handled by system (gentoo role), the individual disks are then inside longhorn volume

 Manual steps to be automated: